 I have found natural medicine to be a gentle, safe, and effective system of healthcare that brought relief to my own depression and anxiety.
 I am passionate about holistic health and treating the individual as a whole; taking into consideration not only the biology of each individual but also their mental, emotional, spiritual states and personal story in their health journey.

-Other areas of interest which I believe can also have a significant impact on mental health, include stress management, sleep issues, fatigue syndromes, female and male hormonal imbalances, thyroid conditions, cognitive issues, immune dysfunction (including food allergies/intolerances, autoimmune conditions), digestive complaints, eating challenges (overeating, binge eating, body image, chronic dieting) and weight management.
+Other areas of interest which I believe can also have a significant impact on mental health, include stress management, sleep issues, fatigue syndromes, female hormonal imbalances, thyroid conditions, cognitive issues, immune dysfunction (including food allergies/intolerances, autoimmune conditions), digestive complaints, eating challenges (overeating, binge eating, body image, chronic dieting).
+I also have an interest in perimenopause and menopause, as well as late diagnosis of ADHD in women and continue my further learning in these areas.

 For my naturopathic training, I have attained a Bachelor Degree in Health Science-Naturopathy.
 This four-year degree involves extensive training across a diverse range of subjects including biochemistry, anatomy and physiology, clinical medicine, dietary planning, pharmacology, clinical examination, nutritional medicine and western herbal medicine.